The Trews: History

 On November 6, 2012, the band issued a 7-song EP entitled ...Thank You and I'm Sorry.
 Co-produced by John-Angus MacDonald and Gordie Johnson, the EP features guest appearances by The Black Crowes' Rich Robinson as well as ex-Black Crowes Eddie Harsch.
 Ian McLagan of Small Faces and the Faces also makes an appearance.
 The EP's first single "The Power of Positive Drinking" received extensive airplay across Canada reaching number 1 on the CBC rock chart the week of December 7, 2012.

-In April 2014 the band released its 5th full-length studio album eponymously titled The Trews.
+In April 2014, the band released their fifth full-length studio album, eponymously titled The Trews.
 It was the band's highest charting debut to date reaching No. 1 on the Rock, Alternative and Independent Album Charts and #3 on the overall chart in Canada.
-The album's first single "What's Fair is Fair" reached No. 2 on the Canadian Active Rock radio chart and its video received heavy play on MUCH, MUCHMORE and MUCH LOUD.
-The album's second and third singles "Rise in the Wake" & "New King" also reached the top ten at Canadian Rock Radio bringing the total to 16 top ten Active Rock hits.
-In the August 2014 edition of the UK's Classic Rock Magazine (issue #201), 90,000 copies of "The Trews" were distributed free with the magazine; the issue featured Slash on its cover.
-In September 2014 the band took part in the first ever CapeFest in Sydney, Cape Breton, Nova Scotia along with Slash and Aerosmith.
+The album's lead single, "What's Fair is Fair" reached No. 2 on the Canadian Rock radio chart, and its video received play on Canadian music video stations.
+The album's second and third singles, "Rise in the Wake" and "New King", also reached the Canadian Rock radio charts.
+In the August 2014 edition of the UK's Classic Rock Magazine (issue #201), 90,000 copies of The Trews were distributed free with the magazine.
+In September 2014, the band took part in the first ever CapeFest in Sydney, Cape Breton, Nova Scotia along with Slash and Aerosmith.

-In September 2016 the band released "Time Capsule", a 20-song album that included 16 of their greatest hits as well as 4 brand new recordings.
-The album's first single "Beautiful & Tragic" peaked in the top 5 on Canadian Rock Radio and became the band's 17th top ten rock radio single of their career.
-In support of the album they launched a Canadian tour in the fall of 2016 and joined Weezer on tour in the spring of 2017.
+In September 2016, the band released Time Capsule, a 20-song album that included 16 of their greatest hits as well as 4 brand new recordings.
+The album's lead single was "Beautiful & Tragic".
+In support of the album, the band launched a Canadian tour in the fall of 2016 and joined Weezer on tour in the spring of 2017.